vrod237/School_District_Analysis/README.md

 ## Recalculate the high- and low-performing schools.
 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance, relative to the other schools?

 - Thomas High School is no longer a top 5(2nd best) school out of all schools, it is now ranked #8 in the district.
-Avg scores remained nearly the same but overall passing percentage dipped from a 90.95% overall passing rate to a 65.08% passing rate. % passing math dropped from 93.27% to 66.91%, % passing reading dropped from 97.31% to 69.66%.
+Average scores remained nearly the same however the other scores changed, as you can see below.
+- % Passing Math 93.27% reduced to 66.91%
+- % Passing Reading 97.31% reduced to 69.66%
+- % Overall Passing 90.95% reduced to 65.08%

 ## How does replacing the ninth-grade scores affect the following?
 #### Math and Reading Scores by Grade